lcdb/lcdb-wf/docs/decisions.rst

 design choice to opt for a simpler approach: use multiple workflow directories and edit the respective Snakefiles appropriately.
 In cases where samples need to be compared or considered together across the workflows, an additional workflow can be introduced to aggregate their output.
+Or this complexity can be deliberately added by the user if needed.

 featureCounts all-in-one or individually
 ----------------------------------------

 featureCounts can accept a list of BAMs and run everything in one shot, or can be run once per sample and then those outputs can be aggregated later.
 Previously, we provided all BAMs to a single all-in-one call of featureCounts.
 However, for paired-end BAMs, featureCounts will internally name sort each BAM before counting.
 It does this serially.
 The result is possibly substantial memory usage and a lot of time.

 One approach could be to temporarily name-sort BAMs in a separate rule, conditional on paired-end reads, and the featureCounts rule would need to have